hasufell/hasufell.github.io/posts/2021-10-22-conduit-to-streamly.md

 element-by-element monadic parsing transformation, there's not much space to improve performance anyway.

 If you find ideas about how to improve it further, please let me know.

+### Dependency footprint

+Did this actually reduce dependency footprint?

+Well, no. But the point was to only depend on a single streaming framework.
+I also note that streamly is [planning to split up the `streamly` package](https://github.com/composewell/streamly/issues/533) into `streamly-core` (only depends on boot packages) and separate out further feature-packages.

 ## Conclusion